mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/01.AWS-IAM-Identity-Center/docs.md

 !!!!!
 See [the Mender features page](https://mender.io/product/features?target=_blank)
 !!!!! for an overview of all Mender plans and features.

-This example will show you how to set AWS IAM Identity Center as an Identity Provider (IdP) for Hosted Mender as a Service Provider (SP).
+This example will show you how to set AWS IAM Identity Center as an Identity Provider (IdP) for hosted Mender as a Service Provider (SP).

 ## Prerequisites

-* Hosted Mender on a [free trial](https://mender.io/demo) or Enterprise plan.
+* Hosted Mender Enterprise or a [free trial](https://mender.io/demo);
-* An AWS account with enough privileges to create a customer managed SAML 2.0 application in the IAM Identity Center
+* An AWS account with enough privileges to create a customer managed SAML 2.0 application in the IAM Identity Center.

 ## Setup